 Jon McNeill's experience as an insurance industry entrepreneur earned him a reputation as both an innovator and implementer.
 In 2002, Fast Company magazine named him one of the 10 most innovative CEOs in the country.
 Jon co-founded Sterling Collision Centers in 1997 and grew the company from a single store to a 60-store national chain of auto body repair centers focused on turnaround time and customer service.
 Acquired by Allstate Insurance Company in May of 2001, Sterling employs over 1,200 and continues to add store locations.
 In 1993, Jon founded First Notice Systems, Inc., a 24-hour property & casualty insurance claim services firm located in Boston.
 He served as CEO until 1997, when it was acquired by a public company, Concentra Managed Care.
 Prior to First Notice Systems, Jon was a consultant with Bain & Company, an international strategic management consulting firm.
 In 2012 Jon received the Ernst & Young Entrepreneur of The Year award in the financial services category in New England and in 2013 he was named "Most Admired CEO" in the small/midsize company category from the Boston Business Journal.
+Jon served as Enservio CEO from 2006 through 2015.
+In November 2015, Jon transitioned to Chairman of the Board as part of his appointment as President of Global Sales and Service at Tesla Motors.
 He is a graduate of Northwestern University.

 President & COO

-Chris joined the Enservio leadership team in 2012 to add his expertise in scaling the rapidly growing business as the global information services and SaaS platform leader for property insurance.
+Chris joined Enservio in 2012 to add his expertise in scaling the company as the SaaS platform leader for property insurance.
 Prior to Enservio, Chris was an executive vice president for a decade at Akamai, where he led the cloud-based products and services, the global technology platform, company operations, and multiple acquisitions/integrations.
 During this period, Akamai grew annual revenue from $160 million to $1 billion and generated $1.2 billion in cash from operations.
 Previously, Chris was president of broadband access at Lucent, running the business unit P&L with $600 million revenue and 700 employees worldwide.
 Chris has also held general management positions at AT&T, Novell, and Unix System Laboratories, including expatriate roles in Europe and Asia Pacific.
 He began his career as a programmer at NCR.
 Chris holds an M.S. and B.S. in mathematics and computer science from Emory University and was a Bobby Jones scholar at the University of St. Andrews.
 He serves on the board of trustees for the Massachusetts Technology Leadership Council.

 Founder & VP, Research and Development